Treatment for Moebius Syndrome

 - educating members of the medical treatment team about the relationship between physical illness and psychological distress

-- Children's Department of Psychiatry offers a free booklet, “Helping Your Child with Medical Experiences: A Practical Parent Guide.”
+- Boston Children's Department of Psychiatry offers a free booklet, “Helping Your Child with Medical Experiences: A Practical Parent Guide.”
 Topics in the booklet include:

 - talking to your child about her condition